-This information will help you get ready for stereotactic body radiation therapy (SBRT) at MSK.
-It will help you know what to expect before, during, and after your treatment.
-You will also learn about side effects and how to care for yourself during your treatment.
+This information will help you get ready for your stereotactic body radiation therapy (SBRT) to your chest at MSK.
+It explains what to expect.
+It also explains how to care for yourself before, during, and after your radiation therapy.

 About radiation therapy

-You can have radiation therapy before, during, or after surgery or chemotherapy.
+You can have radiation therapy before, during, or after surgery or chemotherapy (chemo).

 About SBRT

 With SBRT, imaging scans are used to guide the radiation.
-Radiation is only delivered to the target area, sparing the nearby healthy tissue.
-This means that higher doses (amounts) of radiation can be used during each treatment.
+Radiation is only delivered to the target area, sparing nearby healthy tissue.
+That means you can get higher doses (amounts) of radiation during each treatment.
 You will have an imaging scan before each of your treatments to make sure the high doses of radiation are being given to the correct area.

 SBRT is used to treat lung tumors that are small and only in your lungs.
 It can also be used to treat cancer that has spread to your lungs from another part of your body.